MaximePie/Spintowin/README.md

 ## Installation

-Make sure the `.env` is up to date on backoffice
+Make sure the `.env` is up-to-date on backoffice

 ## How to start :